Sanctions hit Russian economy, although Putin says otherwise - NewsBreak

 As a result, the value of the ruble has recovered after an initial plunge, and last week the central bank reversed part of its interest rate increase.
 Russian President Vladimir Putin felt emboldened and proclaimed — evoking World War II imagery — that the country had withstood the West’s “blitz” of sanctions.

-“The government wants to paint a picture that things are not as bad as they actually are,” said Michael Alexeev, an economics professor at Indiana University who has studied Russia’s economy in its transition after the collapse of the Soviet Union.
+“The government wants to paint a picture that things are not as bad as they actually are,” said Michael Alexeev, an economics professor at the University of Indiana, who studied Russia’s economy in its transition after the collapse of the Soviet Union.

 A closer look, however, shows that the sanctions are taking a bite out of Russia’s economy: